GHA 29 Cartha QP 19

 The second half began with Cartha attempting to run the ball wide with several long passes to stretch the home defence around the half way line.However the educated boot of Andrew Gillman pushed play deep into the visitors half forcing them on to the back foot.
 Driving work by Ross McCorkindale and Max MacFarlane engineered an gap which was superbly taken by Max MacFarlane and converted by Scott Plumridge to make the score after six minutes of the half: GHA 17 CARTHA 12.

 Both sides wrestled for possession around half way as resolute defences managed to blunt sniping incursions from the visitor and home player alike.
 As tensions mounted there was a huge altercation by players on both sides after some perceived wrongdoing.
 Both captains were spoken to and play resumed in what was now an increasingly tense atmosphere.A break by the powerful Maurice Adams dragged play into the GHA ten metre line.
 For the next few minutes play raged across the pitch as both sides attempted to establish dominance.
 GHA put together several phases and began to edge toward the visitors line.
 Several drives by Adam kerr, Dario Ewing and Jamie McCarthy allowed GHA to set up a good attacking platform deep inside the visitors half.
-Despite brave defence by the visitors Scott Derrick used his upper body strength th blast a way through the visiting defence and score.
+Despite brave defence by the visitors Scott Derrick used his upper body strength to blast a way through the visiting defence and score.
 As the conversion was missed the scorer after twenty two minutes was :GHA 22 CARTHA 12.

 Despite this lead, Cartha remained dangerous and neither side was able to feel they were in control of the match.
 GHA enjoying some pressure as we reached towards the half hour mark worked the ball into the Cartha twenty two metre area with a combination of forward drives and recycling in which Scott Carson was exemplary.
 Just when it seemed that the home side had drawn in the defence of the visitors, a long pass out was intercepted by Graeme Docherty who deftly gathered the ball and to the consternation of the home side and unbridled joy of his team mates ran the length of the pitch to score.
 The try was converted and the score was after thirty minutes GHA 22 CARTHA 19.

 Cartha threw everything at the home side who managed to hold their defensive integrity inside their twenty two metre line.
 As Carha pressed a brilliant break by the GHA back line allowed Cameron King to finish off a lovely passing move to score under the posts.
-The try was converted and the score as we headed toward full time was now: GHA 29 CARTHA 19.
+The try was converted by George Baird and the score as we headed toward full time was now: GHA 29 CARTHA 19.

 The closing minutes were characterised by both sides attempting to exploit gaps and mistakes which were appearing as the result of the herculean efforts both teams had produced in this derby.
 With time almost up another altercation between a number of players on both sides resulted in Calum Dickson being yellow carded .
 The referee brought a very tense match to an end with the final score GHA 29 CARTHA 19.
 It had been a match full of incident, laced with over eagerness by players on both sides trying to force the pass or gamble on a speculative move.
 Despite this both sides had given their all in a fiercely contested derby which was finally won with patient well executed play.